Flowdalic/xeps/draft-schmaus-sasl-ht/draft-schmaus-sasl-ht.md

 responder-message = HMAC(token, "Responder" || cb-data)

 The initiating entity MUST verify the responder-message to achieve mutual authentication.

+## Compliance with SASL Mechanism Requirements

+This section describes compliance with SASL mechanism requirements specified in Section 5 of [@!RFC4422].

+1. "HT-SHA-256-ENDP", "HT-SHA-256-UNIQ", "HT-SHA-3-512-ENDP" and "HT-SHA-3-512-UNIQ".
+2. Definition of server-challenges and client-responses:
+    a)  HT is a client-first mechanism.
+    b)  HT does not send additional data with success.
+3. HT is capable of transferring authorization identities from the client to the server.
+(TODO)
+4. HT does not offer any security layers (HT offers channel binding instead).
+5. HT has a hash protecting the authorization identity.
+(TODO)

 #  Security Considerations